cs1302uga/cs1302-minesweeper-alpha/README.md

 <a id="win-conditions">

-The game is won when **all** of the following conditions are met:
+The game is won when **both** of the following conditions are met:

 * All squares containing a mine are marked as _definitely_ containing a mine; and
 * All squares not containing a mine are revealed.

 At the end of the game, the player is presented with a score.
 Let `rows`, `cols`, and  `rounds` denote the number of rows in the grid, columns in the grid, and number of rounds completed, respectively.
-A round is defined as one successful iteration of the main game loop.
+A **round** is defined as one successful iteration of the main game loop.
 Therefore, only valid commands result in a round being consumed.
 To be clear, _rounds_ is not quite the same as the number of commands entered (some may be invalid); however, it should be less than or equal to that number.